 What is it and what can it do?

-The Lorax is a vehicle that runs completely on electricity.
+The Lorax is a vehicle that was donated to us by John Murphy in 2001.
+It runs solely on electricity.
 It can reach speeds of 75-80 mph and has 34 electric horsepower with 75 foot pounds at the motor and 900 pounds at the drive wheels (front wheels) of torque.
+The car can travel 75 miles per charge and runs at 6 miles per kilowatt-hour.

 What does the solar cell on the car roof do?

-Keeps a 12 volt battery charged which powers the Solectria Controller.
+The solar cell on the roof holds a 12-volt battery which powers the Solectria Controller.
 It has no effect on charging the 12 – acid Deka batteries

 Body of the Car